In brief

 | Mixing Behavior | Smooth, predictable | Colors stay muted | Firm, precise control |

 Our recommendation: Start with the clay line you already use consistently.
-If you want the closest match to the recipes in this page, Premo is the direct starting point; Soufflé and firmer Fimo lines usually need small ratio tweaks and fresh baked test chips.
+If you want the closest match to the recipes in this page, Premo is the direct starting point; Soufflé and firmer FIMO lines usually need small ratio tweaks and fresh baked test chips.

 How to Store Your Mixes